dansand/ResChapter/content/numpy.md

 The array that results from  `u[1:] - u[:-1]` is the nth + 1 element of u minus the nth element.
 Necessarily, output array is one element shorter that u (we loose one element of overlap when we offset)

-### asking questions / boolean arrays
+### asking questions

-Now we go up a gear.
 Frequently, we are going to want to ask quantitative questions about our data.
 Consider the following expression, and its output:

 ```python
 data > data.mean()